aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/html/export-advance-conditional-formatting-to-html/_index.md

 {{% /alert %}}

-## **Export DataBar, ColorScale and IconSet Conditional Formatting while Excel to HTML Conversion**
+## **Export DataBar, ColorScale and IconSet Conditional Formatting while Converting Excel to HTML**
-The following screenshot shows the [sample excel file](5115558.xlsx) with DataBar, ColorScale and IconSet Conditional Formatting.
-You can download the [sample excel file](5115558.xlsx) from the given link.
+The following screenshot shows the [sample Excel file](5115558.xlsx) with DataBar, ColorScale and IconSet Conditional Formatting.
+You can download the [sample Excel file](5115558.xlsx) from the given link.

 ![todo:image_alt_text](conversion_1.png)

-The following screenshot shows the Aspose.Cells output HTML file showing DataBar, ColorScale and IconSet Conditional Formatting.
-As you can see, it looks exactly like [sample excel file](5115558.xlsx).
+The following screenshot shows the Aspose.Cells output HTML file displaying DataBar, ColorScale and IconSet Conditional Formatting.
+As you can see, it looks exactly like the [sample Excel file](5115558.xlsx).

 ![todo:image_alt_text](conversion_2.png)

 ### **Sample Code**
-The following sample code converts the sample excel file into HTML which is just a normal [Excel to HTML conversion](/cells/nodejs-cpp/convert-workbook-to-different-formats/#convertworkbooktodifferentformats-convertingexcelworkbooktohtml).
+The following sample code converts the sample Excel file into HTML, which is a normal [Excel to HTML conversion](/cells/nodejs-cpp/convert-workbook-to-different-formats/#convertworkbooktodifferentformats-convertingexcelworkbooktohtml).
 ```javascript
 const path = require("path");
 const AsposeCells = require("aspose.cells.node");